LuanaDG/cypress-basico-v2/README.md

-# Testes automatizados utilizando Cypress
+# Automated Tests using Cypress

 It is required to have Node.js and npm installed to run this project.